 Do you relate to the nutty professor?

-Holistic learners like to take their time learningmaking mental comparisons when they read new things.
-They like to compare new concepts to concepts they already know, using mental pictures, similes or analogies.
+Holistic brains like to take their time learning—they like to dwell on information and make constant mental comparisons when they encounter new material.
+They like to compare new concepts to concepts they already know, even as they read, using mental pictures, similes or analogies.

 Once you decide you are a holistic learner, you can use your strengths to improve your study skills.
 By zeroing in on your strengths, you can get more out of study time.